 About the Pakistan U.S. Alumni Network (PUAN)

 In 2008, U.S. Embassy Islamabad launched the Pakistan-U.S. Alumni Network (PUAN), an association of our exchange alumni who are committed to making meaningful contributions to Pakistan though community service, conferences, mentoring future generations, and reaching out to inspire and recruit new exchange participants.
 All current and former Pakistani participants of U.S. Department of State-sponsored exchange programs are eligible to become members of PUAN.
-To register, send an email to PUAN@state.gov.
+To register, please follow the process at http://www.puan.pk/alumniregistration/.

 - Azad Jammu and Kashmir (AJK)

 - Khyber Pakhtunkhwa (KP) /Federally Administered Tribal Area (FATA)

 U.S. Embassy Islamabad has responsibility for the AJK, GB, and Islamabad-Rawalpindi chapters.
 Our U.S. Consulate in Lahore covers the Bahawalpur, Lahore, and Multan chapters, while the U.S. Consulate in Karachi covers the Gwadar, Karachi, Jamshoro, Quetta, and Sukkur chapters.
 U.S. Consulate Peshawar covers the KP/FATA chapter.

 We are proud of our alumni and know you are doing great things for Pakistan, so tell us about it!
 Share your news about awards, grant projects, books you have published, press coverage and any other recognition, and we will share it.
 Just send us an email at PUAN@state.gov.
 You can also find us on Facebook at Facebook.com/PakUSAlumni and Twitter at Twitter.com/PakUSAlumni.